-If you look at the screenshot on page 23, you will notice the status bar at the base of the main Stata window that contains the name of the current working directory /home/mydir/data.
-This path indicates that /home/mydir/data is the current working directory.
+If you look at the screenshot on page 23, you will notice the status bar at the base of the main Stata window that contains the name of the current working directory you set when you installed Stata.
+We will use the directory C:\Users\mydir\Documents in our examples; your exact directory will differ.
 The current working directory is the folder where graphs and datasets will be saved when typing commands such as save filename.
 It does not affect the behavior of menu-driven file actions such as File > Save or File > Open....
 Once you have started Stata, you can change the current working directory with the cd command.
 See [D] cd for full details.
 Stata always displays the name of the current working directory so that it is easy to tell where your graphs and datasets will be saved.